 Mahaweli River Expedition

 The 335km long Mahaweli is Sri Lanka’s longest river.
-This wilderness adventure, journeyed by kayaks and/or canoes, is a 50km, 3 night and 4 day paddling trip through the untainted Wasgamuwa National Park, located in the heart of Sri Lanka’s Cultural Triangle.
+This wilderness adventure, journeyed by kayaks and/or canoes, is a 50km, 3 night, and 4-day paddling trip through the untainted Wasgamuwa National Park, located in the heart of Sri Lanka’s Cultural Triangle.
 It begins 20km downstream from the town of Mahiyanganaya and ends near to Manampitiya.
-The park is home to large herds of wild elephants and a rich and diverse birdlife.
-It’s quite likely that you will spot some crocs sunning themselves on the banks of the river on certain stretches, so the trip is not for the faint hearted!
-All your equipment, food and drink, as well as all safety equipment will be provided.
+The park is home to large herds of wild elephants and rich and diverse birdlife.
+It’s quite likely that you will spot some crocs sunning themselves on the banks of the river on certain stretches, so the trip is not for the faint-hearted!
+All your equipment, food, and drink, as well as all safety equipment, will be provided.

 IncludedMahaweli River ExpeditionExperienced river guides who are trained in certified in CPR and First AidFirst Aid KitInternational Standard Safety EquipmentOptional Support GearAll other necessary equipment